Information for Visitors

 We have two services, the main service is from 12:30 pm till about 1:10 pm and the second service is from 1:30 pm till about 2:00 pm.

 Seating: Visitors, men and women, will be seated in the visitors’ area, from where they can see and hear the service on the men’s side.
-Visitors should arrive at least 10 minutes before the service begins to be seated, so they do not interrupt the service or cause a distraction.
+Visitors should arrive at least 10 minutes before the service begins, so they do not interrupt the service or cause a distraction.
 Visitors are not required to remove their shoes when seated in the visitors’ area.

 Glossary